Bealby/Milestone-Project-2/README.md

 The `hover` colour used for the links will be of a light grey colour, `rgb(116,111,120,1)`, that helps inform users that the links are clickable.

-For carousel images, captions will have a white color font to ensure clarity of reading.
+For carousel images, captions will have a white colour font to ensure clarity of reading.

 The main font used for this Website will be `'Special Elite`, from `Google Fonts`.